 Mobile Muster is perhaps the foremost provider of mobile phone recycling facilities in Australia and boasts over 3000 drop-off locations.
 Locations can be found here, through the postcode finder.

 According to Mobile Muster, local government partners have increased collections by 25% and recycled over 4.5 tonnes of mobile phones and components through the phone recycling program.
-According to the not-for-profit, the top councils in Australia for recycling mobile phones are:
+According to the not-for-profit, the top councils in Australia (in 2020) for recycling mobile phones are:

 Mobile Phone Recycling in New South Wales